DolibarrLabs/dolibase/README.md

 [![PHP Min](https://img.shields.io/badge/PHP-%3E%3D%205.3-blue.svg)](https://github.com/php)
 [![Dolibarr Min](https://img.shields.io/badge/Dolibarr-%3E%3D%203.8.x-orange.svg)](https://github.com/Dolibarr/dolibarr)

-Dolibase is a set of reusable code & architecture that make coding [Dolibarr](https://github.com/Dolibarr/dolibarr) modules more faster and easier.
+Dolibase is a set of reusable code & architecture that makes coding [Dolibarr](https://github.com/Dolibarr/dolibarr) modules more faster and easier.

 ## Why to use it?

+- **Module builder**: Dolibase has its own module builder that you can use to speed up your developments.
+- **Ready-to-use components**: Many components are already available like pages, classes & functions.
+You can even create your own page class if you wish so.
-- **Open source**: You can check the source code & contribute to the project if you want.
+- **Open source**: Check the source code & contribute to the project if you want :+1:.
 - **Ensure backward compatibility**: Your module(s) will work even on old Dolibarr versions (starting from version 3.8).
 - **Less & clean code**: Write less code in a clean way & reduce repetitive code frequency.